A Test for Independence Via Bayesian Nonparametric Estimation of Mutual Information

-To clear up, for instance, when $N_4(\mathbf{0}_4,\Sigma_4)$ and $n=50$ in Table \ref{comm.dis.T}, the average value of BNP estimations is $0.401$.
-The corresponding MSE is $0.0362$.
-This shows the good concentration of the BNP estimation around $MI^{T}$ than its frequentist counterpart in this case.
-On the other hand, the average value of relative belief ratios is $0.53$ with relevant strength $0.07$, which shows the good performance of the proposed test to reject the assumption of mutual independence.
+To clear up, for instance, when $N_4(\mathbf{0}_4,\Sigma_4)$ and $n=50$ in Table \ref{comm.dis.T}, the average value of relative belief ratios is $0.53$ with relevant strength $0.07$, which shows the good performance of the proposed test to reject the assumption of mutual independence.

-The sensitivity of the BNP estimation of mutual information to the choice of $a$ and $G$ is investigated.
-For this, we use two samples generated from $N_3(\mathbf{0}_{3},A_{3})$ and $t_{3}(\mathbf{0}_{3},I_{3})$ with $n=30$.
-The results of the BNP estimation are reported by Table \ref{sen-a.G}.
-Clearly, using different $G$ with $a=0.05$ has no impact on estimated values.
-On the other side, large values of $a$ (such as $a=5$) leads to increase the effect of the choice of $G$ on estimated values.